-Electoral Registration is currently going through a process of change from household registration to individual registration brought about by the Electoral Registration and Administration Act 2013.
-The changeover to Individual Electoral Registration will have a substantial impact on the service and citizens.
-In addition to this Electoral Registration Officers will have to deal with one-off changes to the system for the Scottish Referendum due to take place o 18th September 2014, which will change the franchise to incorporate 16 and 17 year olds.
-There are some 16900 Electors in Orkney and 17800 in Shetland.
+Electoral Registration has gone through a process of change from household registration to individual registration brought about by the Electoral Registration and Administration Act 2013.
+The changeover to Individual Electoral Registration have has had a substantial impact on the service and citizens.
+In addition to this Electoral Registration Officers had to deal with one-off changes to the system for the Scottish Independence Referendum which took place on 18th September 2014.
+This saw the franchise extended to incorporate 16 and 17 year olds.
+Legislation is currently being introduced to extend the voting franchise to 16 and 17 year olds for the Scottish Government election in May 2016.
+At publication on 27th February 2015 there were 16958 Electors in Orkney and 18077 in Shetland.

-Electoral registration is a priority area for equalities, particularly in view of the fundamental shift in focus from household to individual, and the drive to ensure all eligible 16 and 17 year olds can participate in the 2014 referendum.
-The Electoral Registration process is regulated and overseen by the Electoral Commission who is an independent body established by Parliament.
+Electoral registration is a priority area for equalities, particularly in view of the fundamental shift in focus from household to individual, and the drive to ensure all eligible 16 and 17 year olds can participate in the 2016 elections.
+The Electoral Registration process is regulated and overseen by the Electoral Commission who are an independent body established by Parliament.
 One of the Commission's objectives is to increase public participation in the democratic process and in this regard, it has carried out research on access and attitudes across group characteristics including gender, ethnicity and age.
 The research, that is quite extensive and spans the last ten years, provides a number of consistent themes:

 - 1. Voter registration is lower for Black and Minority Ethnic groups (BME) - 2.
 The level of voter registration is inversely related to age - 3.
 Men are more engaged in the democratic processes than women - 4.
-Whilst UK Commonwealth, non-UK Commonwealth, Irish and EU citizens are entitled to be registered.
-EU nationals are least likely to be registered to vote. - 5.
+Whilst UK Commonwealth, non-UK Commonwealth, Irish and EU citizens are entitled to be registered, EU nationals are least likely to be registered to vote. - 5.
 People in rented property tend to be less likely to participate in politics - 6.
 Deprivation has an association with non-participation in the electoral process - 7.
 Mobile populations tend to be under-registered.
-This is believed to include travellers
+This is believed to include travellers.